MiguelRegueiro/glazewm-config/README.md

 1. **Backup the Original Config File**: Make a copy of the original `config.yaml` in your GlazeWM configuration directory to keep as a backup.
 2. **Replace the Config File**: Copy my `config.yaml` into your GlazeWM configuration directory, replacing the default configuration file.
+3. **Delete Zebar and Hide Windows Taskbar** to make the setup look like the screenshot.
-3. **Restart GlazeWM** to apply the new settings.
+4. **Restart GlazeWM** to apply the new settings.

-Feel free to modify the configuration to make it your own! 😊
+Feel free to modify the configuration to make it your own!

 ### Screenshot 📸